yan9900/ma_quadruped_lab/README.md

 ## Installation

+LeggedLab is built against the latest version of Isaacsim/IsaacLab.
+It is recommended to follow the latest updates of legged lab.

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
 We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

 - Clone this repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):